salvq/presence-detection/README.md

 b.
 Create several files and copy to SD card root folder:
 - `ssh` to enable connection via ssh
-- `wpa_supplicant.conf` to enable to connect via Wi-Fi
+- `wpa_supplicant.conf` to enable to connect via Wi-Fi (file has to be updated based on your wi-fi credentails)
-- `userconf` userfile as specified by http://rptl.io/newuser
+- `userconf` userfile as specified by http://rptl.io/newuser (file includes login & password credential, login `pi` and password `passowrd`)
 - use ssh manager like putty to connect to PI (either use IP address or use raspberrypi.local instead)